Hermes-defi/HERMES-presale-contracts/README.md

 # PLTS to HRMS migration
 This repo contains the contracts and accompanying test needed to launch the presale of the Hermes token.

+## How it works
+- owner adds `l3PltsSwapBank` & `l3PltsSwapGen` to `Plutus` whitelisted accounts
+- Plutus owner sends `PLTS` to user accounts that will test presale contracts
+- swap plutus for prehermes in  `l3PltsSwapBank` or `l3PltsSwapGen` using `swapPltsForPresaleTokensL3( uint amount )`
+- swap prehermes for hermes in `l3HermesTokenRedeem` using `swapPreHermesForHermes( uint amount )`
+- When presale ends owner can claim all `PLTS` in presale contracts using `sendDepreciatedPltsToFeeAddress()`
+- when presale ends owner can collect any unclaimed `hermes` from redeem contract

 ## Setup
 `yarn install` once the repo is cloned to install all dependencies.